DCy4/DCy4/README.md

 - 👋 Hi, I’m David.
-- ⚡ I’m interested in Software Development and Cyber Security.
 - 🚩 I’m currently learning how to be the best programmer I can be.
 - 🚀 I’m looking to collaborate on any fun new projects.
 - 📫 You can reach me at dcypherdesigns@gmail.com